gsferreira/gsferreira.github.com/src/courses/test-driven-development-csharp.md

 "I'll write tests after I finish the code... if I have time."

 That time never comes.
-Or worse, you write tests that just confirm your code does what it already does—not what it *should* do.
+Or worse, you write tests that just confirm your code does what it already does.
+Not what it *should* do.

 The result?
 Codebases that are brittle.
 Teams that move slower over time.
 Features that take increasingly longer to ship.